All Stories

 “There was still so much that I’ve learned from here,” Tatevik says.
 “It’s a very, very, very helpful training, especially for caregivers who actively work full time.”

-During the IHSS+ training, Tatevik learned about personal care, infection control, CPR, nutrition, and medication adherence.
+During the IHSS+ caregiving training, Tatevik learned about personal care, infection control, CPR, nutrition, and medication adherence.
 The medication adherence module covered in the training introduced Tatevik to techniques and tools to ensure the people she cares for correctly follow their prescriptions and medical advice, which she believes is crucial.

 “The most valuable part of the training was the medical point of view and about the medications—the Five Rights,” she says.